CLAWING OUR WAY TO THE TOP!

 In April of 2013, the Lobsterfest Foundation was recognized as 501 c (3) Non-profit Corporation by the State of California and now has its own Board of Directors.
 Since that time, the proceeds from the Lobsterfest have supported several charities including Make-A-Wish® Orange County and Inland Empire, New Directions for Women, and over $27,000.00 to the scholarship fund for Leadership Tomorrow.
 Since that time, the proceeds from the Lobsterfest have adopted the wish of eight children.
 Including Ireland M who was suffering leukemia wanted to experience Hawaii, Luc O living with Lewis-Metabolic Disorder wanted to meet Winter the Dolphin in Florida, Anton I, a young boy living with lymphocytic leukemia, wanted to travel to New York City with his family, Olivia Z who was diagnosed with cystic fibrosis asked for assistance for her tuition to attend college to name a few.
 We will grant another wish this evening.

 2019 is yet another milestone year in the Lobsterfest At Newport Beach legacy as we begin our second decade of celebrating summer.
-After ten years our event has relocated here to the beautiful Newport Beach Civic Green.
+After eleven years our event has relocated here to the beautiful Newport Beach Civic Green.
 This new location provides for the Lobsterfest to continue to grow.
 The Board of Directors recognizes that the support provided by the Dunes Waterfront Resort and Marina was essential to our growth in the early years and offers our sincere thanks and gratitude.

 Enjoy your lobster and the other activities at the Newport Civic Green today.
 Please plan on joining us again next year and bring a friend!